 Serving the Rocky Mountain region for the treatment, care, and surgery of vitreoretinal conditions.

-Colorado Retina Associates is a thirteen physician, sub-specialty eye care practice providing medical and surgical care of vitreoretinal eye disease.
+Colorado Retina Associates is a thirteen physician and one optometrist, sub-specialty eye care practice providing medical and surgical care of vitreoretinal eye disease.
 We provide comprehensive treatment for age-related macular degeneration (AMD), diabetic retinopathy, retinal vascular disease, retinal detachments, ocular tumors, uveitis/inflammatory eye disease, inherited retinal degenerations and numerous other vitreoretinal conditions.
 Our group of specialists have trained at internationally renowned fellowship programs (6 or more years after medical school) and continue to engage in academia, advocacy, volunteering, and education both nationally and abroad.
 We offer a robust, in-house clinical research program to all of our patients.
 Clinical trials have become an increasingly important option to provide the latest treatments in the hope of curing blinding diseases.
 We are proud to be the largest retina practice in the Rocky Mountain region with the ability to collaborate as a team for highly complex cases.
-We provide five service locations in the Denver Metro area: East Denver (Lowry), Englewood, Golden (Red Rocks), Lafayette, and Parker, Colorado.
+We provide five service locations in the Denver Metro area: East Denver (Lowry), Englewood, Lakewood, Lafayette, and Parker, Colorado.
 Our modern offices are integrated with ambulatory surgery centers to facilitate immediate care for patients with ocular emergencies.
 Our two satellite locations extend care to Colorado’s Summit County (Frisco) and Goodland, Kansas.

 A Wisconsin native, Dr. Adam joined the team in 2017.
 Colorado Retina provided the opportunity for Dr. Adam to collaborate with top retina physicians and surgeons to treat complex cases and contribute to advancements in clinical research.
 He applies his training and extensive experience to make a direct and meaningful impact on the lives of his patients.